nus-cs2103-AY2223S1/tp/docs/team/ekweirui.md

   different kinds of `Model` objects, namely `Person` and `Module`, which required intensive considerations on the design to ensure there were as little dependencies as there could be.
 Due to that and the bug-prone nature of the feature, it required an in-depth analysis of design alternatives.
-The implementation was also challenging because existing commands had to be modified (see [#98](https://github.com/AY2223S1-CS2103T-T10-1/tp/pull/98)).
+The implementation was also challenging because existing commands had to be modified.
+This was previously not in the design of AB3.
+  (see [#98](https://github.com/AY2223S1-CS2103T-T10-1/tp/pull/98)).